Young Scholar Award

 We had 15 applications to YSA in 2018, the highest number to date.
 All submissions were double blind reviewed.
 The external reviewers' comments helped the EATS Board select three finalists to attend the EATS Annual Conference in Zurich for presentation.
 After a vigorous two-step assessment based on the written paper and oral presentation:

-- The joint 1st Prize (1000 euro) went to Chen-yu Lin (University of Liverpool) on "Tale of Two Versions: Censorship Attitude of the UK-Based Chinese Students Towards Taiwanese Popular Music"
+- The joint 1st Prize went to Chen-yu Lin (University of Liverpool) on "Tale of Two Versions: Censorship Attitude of the UK-Based Chinese Students Towards Taiwanese Popular Music"

-- The 3rd Prize (600 euro) went to Magdalena Maslakova (Masaryk University) on "George Leslie MacKay as a Pioneer of Sustainable Taiwanese Christian Society".
+- The 3rd Prize went to Magdalena Maslakova (Masaryk University) on "George Leslie MacKay as a Pioneer of Sustainable Taiwanese Christian Society".

 Many congratulations to all our YSA winners!